alexander-kastil/az-cloud-native/labs/lab-02/solution/readme.md

     ```bash
     docker run -it --rm -p 5051:80 -e "Title=Container Essentials" -e "App:UseSQLite=true" -e "ApplicationInsights:ConnectionString=<Application_Insights_Connection_String>" catalog-service
     ```
+    - Play with appsettings.json and override other config values until you feel absolutely comfortable with the concept of configuration in containers.
+Quickly note that in Azure Container Apps you will have to mimic the json structure in the environment variables by using the `__` separator.
+For example, to override the `App:UseSQLite` value you will have to set the `App__UseSQLite` environment variable.

 - Test catalog-service using it swagger ui on http://localhost:5051/